Cloud Functions

 function exposes a regular REST API endpoint.
 We must craft and send a valid

 HTTP request on the client.
-Once the Cloud Function returns a response, we must also parse it.
+Once the Cloud Function returns a response, we must parse it.

 A Firebase Callable